 Our criteria for prescription dermatology development programs include:

 - Comparative in vitro and in vivo pharmacology data versus reference products,

 We are also seeking to acquire or in-license programs or technologies to support and complement our internal research efforts, such as:

 - Compound libraries,

 - Compound library management (purity, concentration, storage, composition, biased libraries),

 - Pathology-oriented cellular assays and in vivo models,

 - Validated targets (e.g. GCPR’s, ION channels, enzymes, nuclear receptors).

 Aesthetic & Corrective Solutions

-To provide innovative medical solutions that meet the needs of dermatology patients and physicians, Galderma evolved its traditional pharmaceutical business model several years ago to incorporate the aesthetic & corrective market.
+To provide innovative medical dermatology solutions that meet the needs of patients and physicians, dermatology company Galderma evolved its traditional pharmaceutical business model several years ago to incorporate the aesthetic & corrective market.
 In 2001, the Company entered into the emerging field of photodynamic therapy, an initiative that progressively accelerated with increased activity and investment.
 In 2008, Galderma began promoting and selling a botulinum toxin product in Latin America.
 This activity grew further with the approval and launch of the product in Europe in 2009.
-Through active partnerships, the Company also expanded its offering to include a range of hyaluronic acid-based dermal fillers and a topical anesthetic product.
-In 2011, Galderma acquired Q-Med, a Swedish medical device company and leader in the aesthetic market .
+Through active partnerships, the dermatology company also expanded its offering to include a range of hyaluronic acid-based dermal fillers and a topical anesthetic product.
+In 2011, Galderma acquired Q-Med, a Swedish medical device company and leader in the aesthetic market.